ankitects/anki-manual/browsing.md

 The background colour will change depending on the card.
 Marked cards are a shade of purple.
 Suspended cards are a shade of yellow.
-For more information about marked and suspended cards, please see [editing and more](studying.md#editing-and-more).
+For more information about marked and suspended cards, see [Editing and More](studying.md#editing-and-more).

 One of the available columns is called the **Sort Field**.
 Anki allows you to choose one field from each type of note to be used for sorting.
 You